Youth Health Rights in Canada: Discussion Paper

 - Identify key barriers faced by youth in Canada in seeking to exercise their health rights.

-In this report, the JCB team summarizes key findings of the legal analysis and scoping review, identify key gaps in knowledge and practice, and suggest possible future directions to inform subsequent stages of the YCRH Health Rights and Responsibilities Project based on these findings.
+In this Discussion Paper, the JCB team summarizes key findings of their legal analysis and scoping review, identifies key gaps in knowledge and practice, and suggests possible future directions to inform subsequent stages of the YCRH Health Rights and Responsibilities Project based on these findings.